School of Medicine

 Shah A, Shem K, McKenna SL, Berlly M. Management of Respiratory Failure in Spinal Cord Injury.
 Spinal Cord Medicine (Hardcover) by Steven, M.D.
 Kirshblum (Editor) Lippincott Williams & Wilkins; 2011

-Pulmonary outcomes following specialized respiratory management for acute cervical spinal cord injury: a retrospective analysis.
+Pulmonary outcomes following specialized respiratory management for acute cervical SCI: a retrospective analysis.

-Dose Response Effect of Exposure to Hypotension on Expected Neurological Recovery in Individuals With Traumatic Spinal Cord Injury.
+Dose Response Effect of Exposure to Hypotension on Expected Neurological Recovery in Individuals with Traumatic SCI.

 ARCHIVES OF PM&R

 Combined SCI & TBI: recovery of forelimb function after unilateral cervical SCI is retarded by contralateral traumatic brain injury (TBI), & ipsilateral TBI balances the effects of SCI on paw placement.